Myrmeciinae: Tribes and genera

-The Late Aptian Crato Formation genus Cariridris is sometimes included in Myrmeciinae, though it has also been classified as an Ampulicidae genus.
+The Late Aptian Crato Formation genus Cariridris was sometimes included in Myrmeciinae, but it has is now usually classified within Ampulicidae.
 Two undescribed specimens in the Staatliches Museum für Naturkunde Stuttgart are known, suggesting a myrmeciine affinity.

 Classification

 The subfamily Myrmeciinae was established by Italian entomologist Carlo Emery in 1877 under the original name Myrmeciidae.
 It was named after the genus Myrmecia, the type genus of the subfamily.
 In 1882, the subfamily was treated as a tribe by French entomologist Ernest André within the former ant family Myrmicidae, but it would later be moved to the family Poneridae in 1905.